 Student Learning Outcomes

-- Examine the biological, social, psychological, economic, and political aspects of aging using multidisciplinary perspectives.
+- Analyze the biological, social, psychological, economic, and political aspects of aging from a multidisciplinary perspective.

-- Evaluate methods and theories used by gerontologists to study aging.
+- Evaluate the methods and theories employed by gerontologists to study the aging process.

-- Identify the impact of the older adults within the family structure and in communities, as well as advocacy roles that family member and professionals can serve.
+- Identify the impact of older adults within family structures and communities, along with the advocacy roles that family members and professionals can play.

-- Critique the impact of public policy and the availability of community resources for the older adults.
+- Critique the effects of public policy and the availability of community resources on older adults.

-- Analyze the intersectionality of age, race, ethnicity, sex, gender, sexualities, and class.
+- Analyze how age intersects with race, ethnicity, sex, gender, class, and other identities.

 Prerequisites